-The consolidated financial statements of Kelda Eurobond Co Limited have been prepared on the going concern basis in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union, IFRIC interpretations and those parts of the Companies Act 2006 applicable to companies reporting under IFRS as they apply to the financial statements of the Group for the year ended 31 March 2016.
+The consolidated financial statements of Kelda Finance (No. 1) Limited have been prepared on the going concern basis in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union, IFRIC interpretations and those parts of the Companies Act 2006 applicable to companies reporting under IFRS as they apply to the financial statements of the Group for the year ended 31 March 2016.

-The consolidated financial statements have been prepared under the historical cost convention except for certain categories of property, plant and equipment which are held at valuation, all derivative financial instruments and financial assets which have been measured at fair value, disposal groups held for sale which have been measured at the lower of fair value less cost to sell and their carrying amounts prior to the decision to treat them as held for sale and pension scheme liabilities that are measured using actuarial valuations.
+The consolidated financial statements have been prepared under the historical cost convention except for certain categories of property, plant and equipment which are held at valuation, all derivative financial instruments and financial assets which have been measured at fair value.

 The preparation of financial statements in conformity with IFRSs requires the use of certain accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed on pages 64 and 65.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed on pages 52 and 53.